wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 {:.api .api-operation}

-{% api_operation post /oauth2/v1/revoke %}

-{% api_operation post /oauth2/**${authorizationServerId}**/v1/revoke %}
+{% api_operation post ${baseUrl}/v1/revoke %}

-> This endpoint's URL namespace will vary depending on whether you are using a custom authorization server or not.
-For more information, see (jakub.todo).
+> This endpoint's base URL will vary depending on whether you are using a custom authorization server or not.
+For more information, see [Composing Your Base URL](#composing-your-base-url).

 The API takes an access or refresh token and revokes it.
 Revoked tokens are considered inactive at the introspection endpoint.
 A client may only revoke its own tokens.